bccbass/T3A1/BenjaminCampbell_T3A1.md

 // Gallah is an element of the animalArray

 ```
 'For... of' loops are particularly useful when working with node collections and the DOM.
 The queryAll method returns a node list which is array-like, but not an array.
-Because of this built in array methods like forEach and map will not work, but a 'for... of' or 'for' loop will work.
+Because of this built-in array methods like forEach and map will not work, but a 'for... of' or 'for' loop will work.

 ### Array Methods:
 The Array prototype contains multiple methods that are extremely useful and powerful when working with javascript arrays.
 Some of the most common array methods are `forEach`, `map`, `filter` and `reduce`.
 These methods work by chaining them to an array with dot notation and passing in a callback function to define functionality.